alexanderhalpern/CD-to-Spotify-and-EBay/README.md

     client_secret: INSERT_SPOTIFY_CLIENT_SECRET
     playlist_uri: INSERT_SPOTIFY_PLAYLIST_URI
 ```

 ## Setup eBay Authorization
-Go to eBay Developer Website and follow Instructions [here](https://developer.ebay.com/DevZone/building-blocks/eBB_Join.pdf) to create a **Production** application.
+With an eBay Developer account create application keys for a **Production** application [here](https://developer.ebay.com/my/keys).

 <img src="https://user-images.githubusercontent.com/67870720/114329569-b0525d00-9b0d-11eb-85d8-3336bdc23588.png" width="400">

-Make sure to connect this account to your eBay seller account by retrieving a Production User Token (by clicking on the button in the photo shown above) and signing into the Seller Account.
+Connect your developer account to your eBay seller account by retrieving a Production User Token (by clicking on user tokens on application keys page) and signing into your Seller Account.

-Insert eBay Application Information (shown above) and price multiplier (percent of average selling price to list item for Example: .85 for 85 percent) into information.yaml:
+Insert the eBay appid, certid, devid, and token (from application keys you created) and price multiplier (percent of average selling price to list item for Example: .85 for 85 percent) into information.yaml:

 ```yaml
 # EBay Authorization information (See GitHub)
 api.ebay.com: